Did you read the story called Tronc's Star Executives Launch Newsroom Tour?

-One line there caught my eye.
-"The execs told Sun staff that the machine learning and artificial intelligence the company is emphasizing will serve as a way to free up time so staffers can create more content without getting bogged down in other, more tedious processes."
+One line in there caugth my eye.
+"The execs told Sun Staff that the machine learning and artificial intelligence the company is emphasizing will serve as a way to free up time so staffers can create more content without getting bogged down in other, more tedious processes."

 Back in the mid 70's when I was new at the ANPA/RI (the research arm of what is now the NAA), we identified one of those "more tedious processes", display ad dummying.
 It was obvious that before newspaper pages could be paginated (a critical goal then), the page geometries would need to be computed and passed to a pagination engine.
 Remember, this was a time when there was no QuarkXPress, InDesign or even desktop computers.

 After prototyping a laser page imager for the ANPA/RI's patented page compositor invention, I thought ad dummying was ripe for automation.
 Some work on automated dummying had been done by my predecessor, Dave Reed.
 The ANPA had also funded similar work that was done at MIT.
 Why not pick up from there and make a practical solution?

 So here we are in 2016 and the struggle for automated dummying of newspapers still isn't resolved.
 Why?

 Michael Ferro talks of artificial intelligence and machine learning.
 Been there.
 Done that.
 (Well, maybe not for the audience analysis as Mr. Ferro envisions.)
 Still, with thousands of publications being dummied each week with Layout-8000™ (including all of Mr. Ferro's papers), why do only about one in five Layout-8000 users let the computer do most of the work?

 Based on my 40 years of experience with this issue may I humbly suggest that perhaps technology adoption isn't as easy as Mr. Ferro might think.